 Who Gets Into UC Irvine?

-Let’s look at the demographics of UC Irvine undergraduates:
+Let’s look at the demographics of UC Irvine students:

 Most UC Irvine students hailed from the Golden State and paid in-state tuition.
 The total geographic breakdown of the Class of 2025 is as follows: